About legal age in Australia

 For more information

-- Responsible mobile phone use for children and teenagers
+- Responsible mobile phone use: pre-teens and teenagers

-- Social media benefits and risks: children and teenagers
+- Social media benefits and risks: pre-teens and teenagers

-In New South Wales, body-piercers aren’t allowed to give teenagers under 16 years piercings in intimate areas, like the genitalia or nipples, even if teenagers have parental permission.
+Body-piercers aren’t allowed to give teenagers aged under 16 years piercings in intimate areas, like the genitalia or nipples, even if teenagers have their parents’ permission.

-In Queensland, Tasmania, Victoria, South Australia and Western Australia, body-piercers aren’t allowed to give teenagers under 18 years piercings in intimate areas, even if teenagers have parental permission.
+Body-piercers aren’t allowed to give teenagers aged under 18 years piercings in intimate areas, even if teenagers have their parents’ permission.

 For more information